-- Where to look in the Screaming Frog Log File Analyzer: Directories, with special attention given to the crawl numbers from Googlebot.
+- To find this go to the Screaming Frog Log File Analyzer: Directories, with special attention given to the crawl numbers from Googlebot.

-- Are our focus pages absent from Google’s crawls?
+- Are your focus pages absent from Google’s crawls?

-- Where to look in the Screaming Frog Log File Analyzer: URLs.
-If you have Screaming Frog SEO Spider data coupled with the log file data you can filter it down the HTML data with the view set to ‘Log File’.
-From here you’d be able to search for your focus pages you want Google to care about and get a feel for how they are being crawled.
+- To find this go to the Screaming Frog Log File Analyzer: URLs.
+If you have Screaming Frog SEO Spider data coupled with the log file data you can filter down the HTML data with the view set to ‘Log File.’
+From there you can search for the focus pages you want Google to care most about and get a feel for how they are being crawled.

 - Are there slow subfolders being crawled?

-- Where to look in the Screaming Frog Log File Analyzer: Directories.
+- To find this go to the Screaming Frog Log File Analyzer: Directories.
 You’ll need to sort by Average Bytes AND Googlebot AND Googlebot Smartphone (descending) so that you can see which subfolders are the slowest.

-- Are any non-mobile friendly subfolder being crawled by Google?
+- Are any non-mobile friendly subfolders being crawled by Google?

-- Where to look in the Screaming Frog Log File Analyzer: Directories.
-You’ll need to sort by Googlebot Smartphone in order to see which pages aren’t getting crawled by Googlebot Smartphone which could be an indication of a mobile friendliness issue needing to be addressed.
+- To find this go to the Screaming Frog Log File Analyzer: Directories.
+You’ll need to sort by Googlebot Smartphone in order to see which pages aren’t getting crawled by that particular Googlebot, which could be an indication of a mobile friendliness issue that needs to be addressed.

 - Is Google crawling redundant subfolders?

-- Where to look in the Screaming Frog Log File Analyzer: Directories.
+- To find this go to the Screaming Frog Log File Analyzer: Directories.
 As you examine the subfolders listed therein, you should be able to see which directories are redundant and require a solution to effectively deal with them.

 - Are any 4XX/302 pages being crawled by Googlebot?

-- Where to look in the Screaming Frog Log File Analyzer: URLs.
+- To find this go to the Screaming Frog Log File Analyzer: URLs.
 Once you identify the broken pages Google is hitting you’ll know which ones require higher priority to 301 redirect.

-- Is Google crawling any pages marked with the meta robots no-index tag?
+- Is Google crawling any pages marked with the meta robot no-index tag?

-- Where to look in the Screaming Frog Log File Analyzer: URLs.
-You’ll need to sort by ‘Indexability’,then by ‘Googlebot’ and ‘Googlebot Smartphone’ to get a feel for which pages are marked as no-index but are still getting crawled from Google.
+- To find this go to the Screaming Frog Log File Analyzer: URLs.
+You’ll need to sort by ‘Indexability,’ then by ‘Googlebot,’ and ‘Googlebot Smartphone’ to get a feel for which pages are marked as no-index but are still getting crawled by Google.

 - Are the rel canonicals correct for heavily crawled pages?

-- Where to look in the Screaming Frog Log File Analyzer: URLs.
-This is where you can see if the rel canonicals on the pages getting crawled to most have the correct rel canonical URLs.
+- To find this go to the Screaming Frog Log File Analyzer: URLs.
+This is where you can see if the rel canonicals on the pages getting crawled the most have the correct rel canonical URLs.

-- What updates to the robots.txt file/sitemap.xml are needed in order to ensure our crawl budget is being used efficiently?
+- What updates to the robots.txt file/sitemap.xml are needed in order to ensure your crawl budget is being used efficiently?

-- Based on what you find in your analysis, you’ll be able to identify what subfolders/URLs you’ll need to disallow (robots.txt) or remove/include in the sitemap in order to send the clearest signals to Google regarding which pages you would like for it to crawl.
+- Based on what you find in your analysis, you’ll be able to identify which subfolders or URLs you’ll need to disallow (robots.txt), remove, or include in the sitemap so you’re sending the clearest possible signals to Google regarding which pages you want crawled.

-As you answer these questions, you’ll gain valuable insights on what may be holding back your website’s performance and how you can improve it..
-From these insights, you’ll want to build out a list of recommendations to improve the crawlability of the site as well as a game plan for implementing this going forward.
+In answering these questions you’ll gain valuable insights on what may be holding back your website’s performance and how you can improve it.
+But, the journey doesn’t stop there.
+Once you have these insights, you must work to implement them.
+You’ll want to build out a list of items that need tackling, how you plan to implement those changes, as well as a plan to improve the crawlability of your site going forward.

-- Configuring and improving how Google crawls of the site
+- Configuring and improving how Google crawls your site

-- Using the robots.txt to disallow sections of the site we’re seeing Google crawl that it doesn’t need to crawl.
+- Using the robots.txt to disallow sections of the site we’re seeing Google take time on that don’t need to be crawled

 - ID additional technicals SEO fixes for the site